AhmedAlFeQy/Final-Project/README.md

  4- GKE

-   - one cluster and 2 nodes with subnet range of restricted-cidr
+   - one cluster and 2 nodes

-   - private cluster
+   - private cluster and nodes

    - authorized network with subnet range of managment-cidr